Anee006/Hotel-Booking-Demand/README.md

 Link: https://www.kaggle.com/code/mohamedzayton/hotel-booking

 **Note**: Only first 200 rows of the dataset were used for analysis.
-This was done to make data handling data more manageable.
+This was done to make data handling more manageable.

 - The Dataset includes following information: